 8) Sound And Objective Professional Judgment

-Going hand-in-hand with the fiduciary obligation of a Duty of Loyalty to act in the Client’s best interests is a responsibility to render professional services objectively, which was already part of the prior Principles-based Code of Ethics and is now embodied in the new Standards of Conduct as a Duty to render services to the Client with Sound and Objective Professional Judgement.
+Going hand-in-hand with the fiduciary obligation of a Duty of Loyalty to act in the Client’s best interests is a responsibility to render professional services objectively, which was already part of the prior Principles-based Code of Ethics and is now embodied in the new Code and Standards as a Duty to render services to the Client with Sound and Objective Professional Judgment.

-Across virtually all recognized professions, there is a basic expectation that professionals act like ‘professionals’, and the new CFP Standards of Conduct are no different.
+Across virtually all recognized professions, there is a basic expectation that professionals act like ‘professionals’, and the new Code and Standards are no different.

 10) Confidentiality And Privacy

-In practice, the new CFP Board Standards of Conduct prescribe four core obligations with respect to Client Confidentiality and Privacy:
+In practice, the new CFP Board Code and Standards prescribe four core obligations with respect to Client Confidentiality and Privacy:

 - Maintain client confidentiality (and do not disclose any non-public personal information about prospective, current, or former clients);